Cricket in the United States: Governing bodies

 The United States of America Cricket Association (USACA) previously served as the governing body for cricket in the United States, as an associate member of the ICC from 1965 to 2017.
 The USACA faced turmoil and governance issues in the 2000s and early 2010s.
 In 2005 the USACA was suspended from the ICC's annual conference due to issues with the association's election process, but that suspension was lifted in March 2006.
-In February 2006, a competing commercial body, Major League Cricket (MLC), proposed that it replace the USACA as the United States' representative in the ICC, citing its more substantial efforts in developing the sport in the country (especially at grassroots levels such as schools, which the USACA had ignored), and accused the USACA of having "the morbid opinion that they do not need any outside assistance whereas the development of the game."
+In February 2006, a competing commercial body, Major League Cricket (MLC) proposed that it replace the USACA as the United States' representative in the ICC.
+It cited its more substantial efforts in developing the sport in the country (especially at grassroots levels such as schools, which the USACA had ignored) and accused the USACA of having "the morbid opinion that they do not need any outside assistance whereas the development of the game."

-The USACA was suspended by the ICC in 2007 for its failure to adopt a constitution and hold elections in a timely manner, and the U.S. team pulled out of the World Cricket League Division Three.
-The organization was suspended once again in 2015, citing "significant concerns about the governance, finance, reputation and cricketing activities" of the organization.
+The USACA was suspended by the ICC in 2007 for its failure to adopt a constitution and hold elections in a timely manner.
+The U.S. team pulled out of the World Cricket League Division Three.
+The organization was suspended again in 2015 citing "significant concerns about the governance, finance, reputation and cricketing activities" of the organization.
 However, the U.S. team was still allowed to continue competing in events such as the 2015 ICC World Twenty20 Qualifier, with ICC Americas serving as an interim caretaker of its cricket operations.
 In 2017, the ICC voted to expel the USACA, citing its increasing debt and failure to ratify a certified constitution.

 In January 2019, a new body known as USA Cricket was approved as a new associate member of the ICC, replacing the USACA as the United States' representative.

 National teams

 Men's team

 In 2018, the U.S. men's team was promoted to Division Two of the World Cricket League for the first time.
 In 2019, the United States qualified for the inaugural season of its replacement, the ICC Cricket World Cup League 2, whose top teams will move on to the qualifier for the 2023 Cricket World Cup.
 On November 16, 2021, the ICC announced that the United States and West Indies would co-host the 2024 Men's T20 World Cup.
+It will be the first ICC World Cup tournament to feature matches played in the United States - with three venues finalized in New York, Florida & Texas.

 In December 2021, the United States hosted Ireland in a T20I and ODI series, which marked the country's first-ever home series against a Test-playing nation.
 The two teams split the T20 series.
 However, the ODI series was cancelled due to COVID-19 issues.